US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 What replaced IEEPA tariffs after the February 2026 court ruling?

-Following the federal court's ruling that IEEPA could not serve as the legal basis for broad tariff imposition, the White House issued a Proclamation on February 20, 2026, implementing a 10% global import surcharge under Section 122 of the Trade Act of 1974.
+Following the federal court's ruling that IEEPA could not serve as the legal basis for broad tariff imposition, the White House implemented a 10% global import surcharge under Section 122 of the Trade Act of 1974.
 This surcharge took effect on February 24, 2026, and has an initial duration of approximately 150 days.

 Is the $800 De Minimis exemption still available for shipments from China?

 No. Under Executive Order 14324, reaffirmed by the White House on February 20, 2026, the $800 De Minimis duty-free exemption is fully suspended.
-All shipments regardless of value, mode of transport, or method of entry, must now be filed through a formal ACE entry type.
-CBP has confirmed this applies to all Chinese-origin goods.
+All shipments regardless of value must now be filed through a formal ACE entry type.

 How much is the minimum continuous customs bond in 2026?